CAR-Flow: Condition-Aware Reparameterization Aligns Source and Target for Better Flow Matching: Introduction

 CAR-Flow can be applied to the source distribution, the target distribution, or both.
 Each variant shapes the learned path differently, and we find the joint version to perform best in practice.
 For both low-dimensional synthetic benchmarks and high-dimensional natural image (ImageNet-256) data, CAR-Flow consistently improves performance: augmenting the strong SiT-XL/2 baseline~\citep{ma2024sit} with CAR-Flow reduces FID from 2.07 to 1.68 while adding fewer than \(0.6\%\) additional parameters.

-Our contributions can be summarized as follows: \begin{enumerate} \item We introduce CAR-Flow, a simple yet powerful shift-only mapping that aligns the source, the target, or both distributions with the conditioning variable.
-CAR-Flow relieves the velocity network of unnecessary transport while adding negligible computational overhead. \item We provide a theoretical analysis that uncovers \emph{zero-cost} solutions present under unrestricted reparameterization and prove that they render the velocity field parameter-independent, thereby explaining the empirical failures of naïve end-to-end VAE–diffusion training. \item We validate CAR-Flow on low-dimensional synthetic data and the high-dimensional ImageNet-256 benchmark, consistently outperforming the standard rectified flow baseline. \end{enumerate}
+Our contributions are as follows: \begin{enumerate} \item We introduce CAR-Flow, a simple yet powerful shift-only mapping that aligns the source, the target, or both distributions with the conditioning variable.
+CAR-Flow relieves the velocity network of unnecessary transport while adding negligible computational overhead. \item We provide a theoretical analysis that uncovers \emph{zero-cost} solutions present under unrestricted reparameterization and prove that they render the velocity collapse, thereby explaining the empirical failures of naïve end-to-end VAE-diffusion training. \item We validate CAR-Flow on low-dimensional synthetic data and the high-dimensional ImageNet-256 benchmark, consistently outperforming the standard rectified flow baseline. \end{enumerate}